 Moreover, pay close attention to the following:

 Most dealerships take used vessels as a trade in.
 Obviously, the better condition the trade-in is in, the more money you will receive towards a new one.
-Make sure the boat is in peak condition when you take it in.
+Make sure your boat is in peak condition when you take it in.

 You should also research the trade-in laws in your state with your state’s boat registration agency.
 This is importance because it can affect your taxes.